ha5dzs/optitrack-motive-file-converter/README.md

 * Solve
 * Save (again)
 * Initialise an instance of `CSVExporter` to export rigid body data, and converts units to millimeters, as opposed to Motive's default meter units.
-* Executes the export operation to the .csv file
+* Executes the export operation to the .csv file.

 I tried to add some error messages, so hopefully I will have a bit of a clue on why something failed in the future.

 ### Compiling